frknecn3/frknecn3/README.md

   <li>👨‍💻 Interested in many sides of programming, mainly Web Development.</li>
   <li>📝I use HTML, CSS, JS, TypeScript, React.js and Next.js in my projects.
 As of now I am casually learning C# as well.</li>
   <li>🤝I can collaborate on everything, love teamwork and absolutely adore products that come out of a well-organized team.</li>
-  <li>💪 My style of thinking is that "Nobody ever walked without stumbling, nobody ever ran without falling."
+  <li>💪 My style of thinking is that "Nobody has ever walked without stumbling, nobody has ever run without falling."
 So, whenever I come across a problem, I don't give up and solve it no matter how hard it is.</li>

 </ul>